 While it is almost inevitable, staring at a screen for too long can have a negative impact on our physical and mental health.
 As such, it is important to find a way to balance how much time we spend doing so.

 Thankfully, there are ways to manage your screen usage without completely abandoning your digital life.
-This article provides 17 practical ways to reduce your screen time.
+This article provides 14 practical ways to reduce your screen time.
+We will also explain the benefits of engaging in offline activities and how to inspire your younger ones to have a positive relationship with digital devices.

 17 Best Ways to Reduce Screen Time

-Now that you understand the dangers of excessive screen time, here are 17 pratical ways to minimize your online activities to enjoy more offline moments.
+Now that you understand the dangers of excessive screen time, here are the pratical ways to minimize your online activities to enjoy more offline moments.

 1. Monitor and Track Your Screen Usage